 Change view options in the Finder on Mac

-You can customize any of the views in the Finder—Icon, List, Column, or Gallery—to suit your preferences.
-For example, you can change the text size of file names and, in some views, change the size of file icons.
+You can customise any of the views in the Finder — Icon, List, Column or Gallery — to suit your preferences.
+For example, you can change the text size of filenames and, in some views, change the size of file icons.

 On your Mac, click the Finder icon in the Dock to open a Finder window.

 Select the folder you want to change, then click a View button: Icon, List, Column or Gallery.

 Choose View > Show View Options, then set the options you want.

 Have the folder always open in this view: Select the “Always open in” tickbox.

 Have subfolders also open in this view: Select the “Browse in” tickbox.